Alioth1017/PasteMD/docs/md/README.en.md

 - Enable or disable Excel-specific features and formatting preservation.
 - Toggle keeping generated DOCX files.
 - HTML Formatting: toggle conversion of strikethrough ~~ to `<del>` tags for proper rendering.
+- Keep_original_formula: Whether to preserve the original mathematical formula in its LaTeX code form.
 - Open save directory, view logs, edit configuration, or reload hotkeys.
 - Check for updates and view installed version.
 - Quit PasteMD.